jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 </PropertyGroup>
 ```

-or, command line `-p` option for dotnet build command.
+or, command-line `-p` option for dotnet build command.

 ```shell
 > dotnet build -p:WebDriverPlatform=mac64
 ```

-The specifying "WebDriverPlatform" MSBuild property is most high priority method to control which platform version of chromedriver will be copied.
+The specifying "WebDriverPlatform" MSBuild property is the highest priority method to control which platform version of the chromedriver will be copied.

 If you run the following command on Windows OS,